NOAH Compendium

 Special precautions for storage

-After dilution in drinking water/milk replacer: protect from light.
+After dilution in drinking water / milk replacer: Protect from light.

-Any unused product or waste materials derived from the use of such veterinary medicinal product should be disposed of in accordance with local requirements.
+Special precautions for the disposal of unused veterinary medicinal product or waste materials derived from the use of such products

 Marketing Authorisation Number